 Considering Gabrielle’s background, it’s not surprising that she was the person to make the breakthrough discovery that the vast store of medical research about women’s hormones could be organized and linked together in a daily menstrual cycle calendar.

 That’s because Gabrielle has forged a long career as a women’s health journalist specializing in hunting down important, well-constructed health studies that aren’t widely publicized, but are instead hidden away in medical journals.
 She then reports on them in a way that’s simple for readers to understand and easy for them to implement into their lives in practical ways.

-For the past two decades, millions of readers have learned about vital medical advances and study-proven natural remedies through the articles Gabrielle has written for dozens of major print magazines around the globe including Cosmopolitan, COSMOGirl, Glamour, Marie Claire, New York Daily News and Woman’s World.
+For the past two decades, millions of readers have learned about vital medical advances and study-proven natural remedies through the articles Gabrielle has written for dozens of major print magazines around the globe including Cosmopolitan, Cosmogirl, First for Women, Glamour, Marie Claire, New York Daily News, Woman’s World and Working Mother.
 She’s also the former editor of WebMD’s health newsletters where she covered a wide range of health issues.

 Gabrielle is driven by a passion to help people improve their lives—whether it’s sharing scientific research that shows how to lift their moods, improve their fitness or lower their risk of illness and disease.

 So, when she began studying hormone research, she quickly realized this was information that would help women improve their lives in many ways for generations to come.
 That’s when she focused her passion on hormones—and created Hormonology.

 In addition to creating new Hormonology tools to share hormone information, Gabrielle continues to be a full-time health journalist.
 You can regularly read her articles about the latest medical research and health trends in Woman’s World, First for Women and other magazines.